AngelaGuardia/sweater_weather/README.md

 ## Introduction

 Sweater Weather is a backend API that could be used for a roadtrip planning app.
 It was based of off a set of [frontend requirements](https://backend.turing.io/module3/projects/sweater_weather/requirements) and wireframes.
-It exposes 5 endpoints that aggregate data from multiple external APIs.
+It exposes 5 endpoints that aggregate data from multiple external APIs ([Mapquest](https://developer.mapquest.com/), [Open Weather](https://openweathermap.org/api), and [Pexels](https://www.pexels.com/api/)).

 This API uses Facade/Service and MVC design patterns to keep code organized.
 It makes use of serializers to serve information.
 The API was built using Test Driven Design which resulted in 100% test coverage.